renoki-co/laravel-helm-demo/README.md

 The project contains an Octane-based image.
 Same as with the PHP-FPM version, you can change the Octane-based image by editing `Dockerfile.octane`.

+To deploy Octane workloads in Kubernetes, check the [dedicated Helm chart](https://github.com/renoki-co/charts/tree/master/charts/laravel-octane) for Octane.

 ### Workers

 The project contains an PHP CLI-based image that you can use to run your Laravel workers, such as queues or schedulers.
 To change the image, edit `Dockerfile.worker`.

+To deploy wokers in Kubernetes, check the [dedicated Helm chart](https://github.com/renoki-co/charts/tree/master/charts/laravel-worker) for such workloads.

 ## Deploying